jaitl/jaitl.github.io/content/post/2021/05/08/task-estimation.md

 I estimate complex tasks in several steps.

 ## Step 0.
 Completely Unknown and Uncertain Tasks
-A task can have a high level of uncertainty and you don't know how to implement the task.
-Start by looking for help inside your company to find an expert in the task's field.
-If you don't have an expert in your company and nobody can help you only one thing remains for you
+When a task has a high level of uncertainty and I don't know how to implement the task I start by looking for help inside my company to find an expert in the task's field.
+If the company doesn't have the expert and nobody can help me I do research on the task's field by myself.
-Do research of the task's field then implement a prototype for the task.
-In the prototype, you implement unknown and uncertain features.
+After research, I do a prototype for the task.
+In the prototype, I implement unknown and uncertain features.

-When you got rid of unknown and uncertain features in the task you will be able to estimate the rest part of the task.
+When I got rid of unknown and uncertain features in the task I estimate the rest part of the task.

 ## Step 1.
 Requirements Investigation
-When I have a requirements document, I start by investigating it.
+If I have a requirements document, I start by investigating it.
 Then I discuss the document with the placeholders to avoid misunderstanding.
 Unless I have the requirements document I discuss the requirements with placeholders and write a short requirements document.

 At the end of this step, I have a strong understanding of the requirements for the task.